Sitecore-Hackathon/2023-InspirePro/README.md

 ⟹ Does your module rely on other Sitecore modules or frameworks?

 - List any dependencies
-- Azure function to get sitecore webhook request.
+- Sitecore XM Cloud subscription access
 - To get push notification configured MS Teams Channel with incoming webhook.
-- Sitecore Item Restful API to update workflow state.